makrai/notes/farha-22-iSarcasm-semeval.md

 # 1 Intro

-* Sarcasm is a form of verbal irony that occurs when there is ...
-(Wilson, 2006)
+* Sarcasm is a form of verbal irony when there is a discrepancy (Wilson, 2006)
 * can be disruptive of computational systems that harness this data to perform eg sentiment analysis, opinion mining, author profiling, and harassment detection (Liu, 2012; Rosenthal+ 2014; Maynard and Greenwood, 2014; Van Hee+ 2018)
-  * in SemEval, in particular, Rosenthal+ (2014) show a significant drop in sentiment polarity classification performance when processing sarcastic tweets, compared to non-sarcastic ones
+  * in SemEval Rosenthal+ (2014) show a significant drop in sentiment polarity classif perf when processing sarcastic tweets, compared to non-sarcastic
   * Such systems drive marketing, administration, and investment decisions (Medhat+ 2014).
 In the context of
   * Arabic, Abu Farha and Magdy (2021) show the effect of sarcasm on Arabic